pratik3848/Production-Support-Agent/README.md

 If the schemas or required evidence cannot be retrieved, the agent escalates the incident for manual investigation instead of making an unsupported conclusion.

-Use **“Production Safety and Guardrails”** as the heading.
-It sounds more like engineering documentation than a presentation.

 ## Production Safety and Guardrails